sslarch/sslarch.github.io/caa_proposal.md

 This SIG is particularly supportive of students and early career researches who may be interested in developing their skills and promoting more pervasive use of scientific scripting languages in research, publication and teaching.
 By promoting the widespread adoption of practical technological skills, we hope to establish a robust community of practice that may serve as a foundation for further growth.

 The SIG is an open format that supports discussion and the circulation of ideas drawn from various perspectives.
 Everyone may participate on equal terms, following CAA International's established Ethics Policy.
 To ensure expedient and civil discourse, the SIG committee will remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned with this policy.
-To be as inclusive as possible and also for the sake of reproducibility, we strongly prefer open-source over proprietary software. ==[ZB note: the links between inclusivity, reproducibility and open source software needs to be explained and argued for more thoroughly in order to justify the inclusion of the latter two in the same breath as a paragraph about the first.]==
+To be as inclusive as possible and also for the sake of reproducibility, we strongly prefer open-source over proprietary software.

 ## Scripting languages